-Droppings, along with other signs of mice, are a critical indicator that you have a mice infestation requiring professional pest control services as soon as possible.
-The best way to spot and prevent infestations from becoming a severe problem is to stay educated on what to keep an eye out for.
+Droppings, along with other signs of mice, are a critical indicator you likely have a mice infestation requiring professional pest control services as soon as possible.
+The best way to spot and prevent infestations from becoming a severe problem, it’s best to stay educated on what to keep an eye out for.

 - What do mouse droppings look like?

 - Do mouse droppings point to an infestation?

 - What can be mistaken for mouse droppings?

 - What to do when you find mouse droppings?